arnavbajpai/Cafe-web-app/README.md

 git clone https://github.com/arnavbajpai/Cafe-web-app.git
 cd Cafe-web-app
 ```
+**Note: Following assumes you have MySQL and python ver 3.9+ currently installed**
 ### 2. Set Up the Database

-- Copy the provided MySQL schema [here](database/dbConfig.sql) and create a database in MySQL.
+- Use the provided MySQL schema [here](database/dbConfig.sql) and create a database in MySQL.

 ### 3. Save MySQL Connection Password as Environment Variable